soheila-askarzadeh/url-shortener/README.md

      python app.py

 ## How to Run test
+Navigate to the /shortener folder

+     cd shortener

-To test the app, run the app.py script first, then execute the test_shortener script
+Then run the test_shortener script

      python test_shortener.py